-$597,795 to create a multi-stakeholder, comprehensive approach for early detection and forecasting, via phenology and climate change models, to improve the timing of management strategies for the brown marmorated stinkbug.
+$597,795 for Early Detection, Forecasting, and Management of Halyomorpha halys to create a multi-stakeholder, comprehensive approach for early detection and forecasting, via phenology and climate change models, to improve the timing of management strategies for the brown marmorated stinkbug.

 William Hutchison, principal investigator

 Theresa Cira, post-doctoral associate

 Eric Burkness, research fellow